Psoriasis: Can XTRAC laser treatment help?

 Psoriasis can trigger bothersome skin changes that can cause feelings of self-consciousness.
 Finding an effective treatment can help improve both physical well-being and quality of life for a person with psoriasis.

 The XTRAC laser acts directly on the most visible symptoms of psoriasis, often significantly reducing the severity and length of a flare.

 Other benefits include:

-- Relatively well tolerated.
-The side effects of excimer lasers are generally minimal, and treatment is not painful.
+Relatively well tolerated: The side effects of excimer lasers tend to be minimal, and treatment is not usually painful.

-Treatment with excimer lasers is fairly painless, though some patients experience burning or a hot sensation during treatment.
+Treatment with excimer lasers is fairly painless, but some people experience burning or a hot sensation during the procedure.